Public Policy Board

 Committee members are appointed by the Board President.
-If you are interested in participating in one of the current policy issue groups or would like to raise an issue for consideration by the Public Policy Board, please send an email to the Committee Chairs.
+If you are interested in participating in one of the current policy issue groups or would like to raise an issue for consideration by the Public Policy Board, please contact Kirsten Smith, manager of policy and advocacy.

 Contact the Committee Chair(s):email@example.com